GitbookIO/github-api-signature/README.md

     //     privateKey: '-----BEGIN PGP PRIVATE KEY BLOCK-----...'
     // };

-    // Add publicKey to Dohn Joe's GitHub account settings
+    // Add publicKey to Dohn Joe's GitHub account settings.
-    // Use privateKey to create commits signatures for Dohn Joe's as committer });
+    // Use privateKey to create commits signatures for Dohn Joe's as committer.
+});
 ```